Connecting to your users via messaging is imperative, which is why in-app chat vs SMS is a continued debate in business communications.

 The benefits of SMS

-- The major advantage of SMS is that you can reach the user at any time, even when they’re not logged into your app or even connected to the internet, as long as you have their mobile number and permission.
-One caveat here is that permissions are getting stricter and stricter and laws regulating SMS opt-ins differ by country and change often.
+- With SMS, you can reach the user at any time, even when they’re not logged into your app or connected to the internet–as long as you have their mobile number and permission.

 - SMS open rates are upwards of 90%, according to Gartner.